 - 1 tablespoon sesame oil

 - 2 scallions, chopped

 - Heat vegetable oil over medium high heat in large deep skillet.
-Add garlic and ginger and stir for a few seconds.
+Add ginger and stir for a few seconds.
 Add shrimp and cook through, about 2-3 minutes.

 - Add farro, then soy sauce, sesame oil and rice vinegar.
 Stir until well combined and heated through.